thijs2823/Portfolio_SSc_Internship/README.md

 ## Disclaimer
 This repository contains no real patient data.

-## Predicting Progression from Early to Advanced Systemic Sclerosis
+## Predicting progression from early to advanced systemic sclerosis
 This exploratory cohort study aimed to determine the time to progression from early symptoms to established Systemic Sclerosis (SSc), and to identify which early autoantibody profiles and clinical symptoms are most associated with progression.
 The ultimate goal is to improve early diagnosis and guide treatment decisions.

-## Goals and Purpose of the Project
+## Goals and purpose of the project
 Systemic Sclerosis is a rare but severe autoimmune disease.
 Early identification of patients at high risk of progression is crucial for timely treatment and improved outcomes.
 This project supports clinicians by identifying prognostic markers that can guide decision-making in early-stage patients.

 ## Approach